 Before you consider signing a lease for an office space, be sure to call internet service providers and ask about what service packages and options are available for that address.
 One side of the street may have high speed, and the other may be painfully slow and out of date.
 We’ve seen it happen more than once.
 Please do not assume the office space you are ready to sign on has a decent internet connection.
-Call and confirm options with multiple providers, using the postal code for the office.
+Call and confirm internet speed options with multiple providers, using the postal code for your new office.
 (Get more great office moving tips here.)

 If the internet signal is insufficient, your cost to break your new lease and move again will be great.

 Your cost to bring in faster cable internet (if available in your area) will be great.